Bit-Goblin/dragoon/README.md

 ## Building

-Currently this project is targeting Java 11 LTS and uses Maven to manage the software lifecycle.
-Thus, you must have a Java 11 JDK and Maven installed to build this project.
+Currently this project is targeting Java 17 LTS and uses Maven to manage the software lifecycle.
+Thus, you must have a Java 17 JDK and Maven installed to build this project.

-*NOTE:* The targeted Java version will likely change to 17 LTS soon.

 ### Ubuntu

-`sudo apt install openjdk-11-jdk maven`
+`sudo apt install openjdk-17-jdk maven`

 ### Red Hat/Almalinux

-`sudo dnf install java-11-openjdk-devel maven`
+`sudo dnf install java-17-openjdk-devel maven`

 ### Actually Building